Timeline of gay marriage in the United States

 2008

-- California gay marriages become legal when the California Supreme Court strikes down the Proposition 22 ban.
-That November, voters add a ban to the state constitution - Proposition 8 - ending a summer of gay marriage.
+- California gay marriages become legal when the California Supreme Court strikes down the Prop 22 ban.
+That November voters add a ban to the state constitution - Prop 8 - ending a summer of gay marriage.

 2009

-- Federal court challenge to Proposition 8 filed, days before California Supreme Court lets Proposition 8 stand as a valid change to the state constitution.
-Eventually, federal district and appeals courts agree to strike down the ban, which heads to the U.S. Supreme Court.
+- Federal court challenge to Prop 8 filed, days before California Supreme Court lets Prop 8 stand as a valid change to the state constitution.
+Eventually, federal district and appeals courts agree to strike down the ban, which is now before U.S. Supreme Court.

 2012